 If you purchased a chemical substance from a UK-based company that registered a substance under REACH, you will no longer be able to rely on the substance being legally registered after the UK has left the EU.

-For the substance to remain legally registered, the company from which you bought the chemical will need to appoint an only representative established in one of the EU-27 or EEA countries.
+For the substance to remain legally registered, the UK-based manufacturer from which you bought the chemical will need to appoint an only representative established in one of the EU-27 or EEA countries.
 Alternatively, you can choose to register the substance yourself as an importer.

 Joint registration with a UK-based company

 Things will also change if your company is a member of a joint submission with a UK-based company as the lead registrant.
 A registration made by a UK-based company will no longer exist after the UK’s withdrawal from the EU.